tumble-weed/myhelp/help.md

 # bash check if port is being forwarded or not
 # bash list all py files in a folder and open them side by side in vim
 # bash find 2 lines that both start with #
+# bash find if the first character of line is a #
 # bash what does $* mean
 # bash sed awk in bash
 # bash if element in array